ADLINK/meta-adlink-x86-64bit/README.md

 <br>

-## please download OS Live image we built for the quick evaluation:
+## you can download OS Live image we built for the quick evaluation:

 <table style="width:100%">
   <tr>